bgd-labs/aave-proposals-v3/src/20241104_AaveV3EthereumLido_OnboardGHOAndMigrateStreamsToLidoInstance/OnboardGHOAndMigrateStreamsToLidoInstance.md

 This publication proposes the following:

-- Onboarding GHO to the Prime instance of Aave v3;
+- Onboarding GHO to the Prime instance of Aave v3 with 3M seed from Collector;
-- Acquire GHO from spot market to seed the GHO Reserve on Prime
+- Acquire 3M GHO from spot market and send to the Collector
 - Migrate Merit allowance
 - Cancel AGD GHO allowance

 ## Motivation

-### Onboard GHO Prime Instance
+### Onboard GHO Prime Instance with 3M seed from Collector

 With the circulating supply nearing 180M and nearly 50M in DEX liquidity on Ethereum, this publication proposes adding GHO to the Prime instance of Aave v3.